jingis07/alx-pre_course/0x01-git/README.md

-Readme in the 0x01-git directory
+Readme in the 0x01-git repo